kmsquire/split_video/README.md

 split_video
 ===========

-Split a video into even sized chunks.
+Split and recode an mp4 video into evenly sized chunks.

 Usage: